Reading stats

 GitHub-style annual heatmap of daily reading minutes.
 Cells go from empty (no session) to full accent (1h+ in a day).
 Useful to spot patterns — vacation blocks, work-week droughts, weekend regulars.

-The "when and how do I read?" dashboard.
+The "when and how do I read?" board.

 Hour × day-of-week heatmap